 Are their any rules regarding age or height?

 No!
 This is a great activity for everybody.
 We once had five generations of the same family on a tour.
-Reduced price tickets are available for children ages 4-12 and children 3 and under can attend for free.
-We only allow one free Wee One ticket per adult.
-Please note that due to US Coast Guard rules all children are required to have a ticket, even a free Wee One ticket, so please be sure that all members of your group are accounted for.
+Reduced price tickets are available for children ages under 12 years old.
+Please note that due to US Coast Guard rules all children are required to have a ticket, so please be sure that all members of your group are accounted for.

 Are tours cancelled due to weather?